 Miami Restaurant Injury Lawyer Offering Free Consultations

 If you or a loved one sustained an injury in a Miami restaurant, we can help.
-At The Law Offices of Prosper Shaked, we can help you hold the liable parties accountable for your losses.
+At Prosper Shaked Accident Injury Attorneys PA, we can help you hold the liable parties accountable for your losses.
 We know how difficult the recovery process can be, which is why we put our knowledge and experience to work for you.
 Let us fight for your compensation while you dedicate yourself to recovering from your injuries.
 To learn more about our services and how we can assist you, call our law offices today at (305) 694-2676.